MSLNZ/msl-io/docs/readers.rst

                question.
 For example, checking that the file extension is ".csv" is not unique enough.
                """
-               return True or False
+               return True (can read) or False (cannot read)

-           def read(self):
+           def read(self, **kwargs):
-               """This method reads the data file(s) and returns a Root object."""
+               """This method reads the data file(s).

-               # Create the Root object
-               # You can include key-value pairs to use as metadata for the Root
-               root = self.create_root(**metadata)

-               #
-               # Populate the attributes of `root` from the information in the file(s)
-               #

-               # Return the Root object
-               return root
+               Your Reader class is a Root object.

+               The location of the data file to read is available at self.url

+               To add metadata to Root use self.add_metadata(...)

+               To create a Group in Root use self.create_group(...)

+               To create a Dataset in Root use self.create_dataset(...)
+               """

 3. Add an example data file to the `tests/samples`_ directory and add a test case to the `tests/`_ directory to make sure that your Reader is returned by calling the :func:`~msl.io.read` function using your example